Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions: Details of the fit

-For a conductance measurement under constant DC bias as discussed in the main text, the conductance is fluctuating over time.
-From the conductance data, we obtain the values of the fit parameters $G_1$ and $G_2(t)$ from the model described in main text.
+From the measured current values under constant DC bias, we obtain the values of the fit parameters $G_1$ and $G_2(t)$ in Equation.~\ref{eq:i(t)}.
 These parameters are used to derive the values of $V_{mid} - V_R$ for each value of the conductance, which in turn is used to estimate the values of $V_{L} - V_R$ as

 The voltage fluctuation $V(t) = V_L - V_R$ is then known.
 To estimate the photon counts from the voltage, we need to determine the function $f(V(t))$ in equation \ref{SIeq:photon-fit}.
 To obtain this, we measure the photon emission as a function of applied bias voltage (Fig.~\ref{figSI:photonVsVoltage}) and fit the curve with an equation,